Last revision: April 1, 2021

 When a Judge’s term expires, they can run consecutively for a following term with no waiting period.
 There is no limit to the number of terms a Judge can serve, unless banned from Court, so long as they are re-elected by the community at the end of their previous term.

 Judges must appoint their own Secretaries and are not permitted to restrict other Judges with their appointments.
 Each Judge can decide on their own method for hiring their Secretaries and are not required to gain other Judges’ approval for their appointments.
 Each Judge is required to have at least one Secretary and no more than two.
 Secretary service is not determined by a term limit but is based on their current sitting Judge.
+The Judge’s may not add alternate accounts of existing Court Officials as a secretary.

 Internal Disputes and Whistleblowing